SS #670 Modifications:

 I ordered my SS with the Auburn differential SLP upfit option.
 In retrospect, this was a poor choice given the way I drive the car; the Auburn is better suited to drag than road racing.
 Even performing maintenance every 7K miles, mine lasted less than 50K miles and then started behaving like an open differential (except with more interesting noises, especially when cold).

-Although I could have probably exchanged my worn out Auburn for less than $100 under their differential replacement exchange program (D-REX) I had already decided to go with a gear based limited slip made by Tractech or Torsen.
+Although I could have probably exchanged my worn out Auburn for less than $100 under their differential replacement exchange program (D-REX) I had already decided to go with a gear based limited slip made by Tractech (now owned by Eaton) or Torsen.
 Tractech had stopped producing their original Truetrac F-Body application and were at least six months away from releasing an updated model so I looked more closely at Torsen.

 The T-2R has a higher bias than the T-2 (4 to 1 vs. 2 to 1) which supports operation with even lower torque inputs.
 This seemed like the way to go so I ordered one from Reider Racing (who are the sole distributor of Torsen products in the US).
 The part number is GM7/ZT28HB which decodes to GM 7.5, Zexel Torsen, 28 spline, 3-series carrier (3.23 and numerically higher ratio) and high bias.